Service & Downloads

 Article 13: Suspension and Termination of the Agreement

-13.1 If the Customer (i) fails to fulfil any of its obligations under the Agreement in duly and timely manner (ii) applies for suspension of payment or makes an assignment for the benefit of its creditors; (iii) becomes insolvent or becomes subject to any insolvency or bankruptcy proceedings under applicable laws; (iv) appoints a trustee, custodian or liquidator for a substantial portion of it property, assets or business; (v) passes a resolution about voluntary liquidation or is ordered for a winding-up by the court, all PHCEU’s claims against the Customer will become immediately due and payable.
+13.1 If the Buyer (i) fails to fulfil any of its obligations under the Agreement in duly and timely manner (ii) applies for suspension of payment or makes an assignment for the benefit of its creditors; (iii) becomes insolvent or becomes subject to any insolvency or bankruptcy proceedings under applicable laws; (iv) appoints a trustee, custodian or liquidator for a substantial portion of it property, assets or business; (v) passes a resolution about voluntary liquidation or is ordered for a winding-up by the court, all PHCEU’s claims against the Buyer will become immediately due and payable.

-13.2 Without prejudice to PHCEU’s other rights, in such a case as described in the paragraph 1 of this Article, PHCEU is entitled (i) to suspend any (further) performance of its own obligations under the Agreement; (ii) to repossess the Products subject to retention of title clause; (iii) to rescind or to terminate the Agreement or any other agreements in whole or in part without any compensation or other liability to the Customer.
-The foregoing suspension of the obligations under the Agreement by PHCEU leaves the obligations of the Customer unaffected.
+13.2 Without prejudice to PHCEU’s other rights, in such a case as described in the paragraph 1 of this Article, PHCEU is entitled (i) to suspend any (further) performance of its own obligations under the Agreement; (ii) to repossess the Products subject to retention of title clause; (iii) to rescind or to terminate the Agreement or any other agreements in whole or in part without any compensation or other liability to the Buyer.
+The foregoing suspension of the obligations under the Agreement by PHCEU leaves the obligations of the Buyer unaffected.

 Article 14: Liability